miniMAC/magic/README.md

 setTimeout(myFunction, 5000);
 ```

-If you want to load the animation after certain time but with infinite loop, you can use this example:
+If you want to load the animation after certain time but with an infinite loop, you can use this example:
 ```js
 //set timer to 3 seconds, after that, load the magic animation and repeat forever function myFunction() {